Venetian Cyprus

-The island of Cyprus was an overseas possession of the Venetian from 1489, when the independent Kingdom of Cyprus ended, until 1571, when the island was conquered by the Ottoman Empire.
+The island of Cyprus was an overseas possession of the Venetians from 1489, when the independent Kingdom of Cyprus ended, until 1571, when the island was conquered by the Ottoman Empire.

 History

 Acquisition

 Venice had sought control of Cyprus for centuries, and Venetian merchants were active on the island beginning around 1000 AD, when Venetian commercial and military expansion in the eastern Mediterranean began.

 The Venetian desire for Cyprus was inspired mainly by profit.
 The Venetians saw Cyprus primarily as a military base.
 Anticipating conflict, they undertook an ambitious plan of fortification.
 Famagusta and Nicosia were ringed with massive earthworks, cased with stone.
 An outer wall was erected around Kyrenia castle, the gap being filled with earth to form an artillery rampart.
 The best military architects in Europe were brought in to design and execute these projects.

 In 1468, James II of Cyprus of the House of Lusignan became King of Cyprus.
 In 1468, he chose Catherine Cornaro (born in Venice from the noble Corner family) as his wife and Queen consort of Cyprus.
 This choice greatly pleased the Republic of Venice, as it could henceforth secure Venice's commercial rights and other privileges in Cyprus.
 They married by proxy in Venice on July 30, 1468, when she was 14 years old.